Organizational Change Needs Cultural Alignment to Succeed

 The Definition of Corporate Culture

 We define corporate culture as the way work truly gets done on a day-to-day basis.
-In every organization there is a combination of assumptions and behaviors that define the collective attitude of a company’s workforce.
-In some organizations that unique combination helps to move important change initiatives forward; in others the way work gets done is painfully misaligned culturally with the desired new ways.
+Every organization has a unique combination of assumptions, practices, and behaviors that shapes the collective mindset of its workforce.
+In some organizations, culture accelerates change initiatives; in misaligned cultures, entrenched behaviors and team norms actively block progress.

 Change Must Go Through People and Culture to Succeed